Why do you have a book review policy?

 What sorts of books do you read?

 My preferred genres are science-fiction and fantasy, which I read both for enjoyment and to stay abreast of current trends in the genre.
+In the last few years, I have also turned to romance (bonus points if it’s queer romance) as a way to find positivity through a guaranteed happily ever after.
 However, I can be persuaded to read just about anything.

 Why do you write reviews?